gabrielblancogomez/infant_neurosubs_study/README.md

 - CSS styles are embedded in the HTML file for simplified distribution

 ## Acknowledgments
 This project visualizes research on early neural and behavioral markers of language development in infancy, combining EEG analysis with longitudinal language assessments to identify meaningful developmental subtypes.
+This was also made with susbtanttial help of Claude Sonnet 3.7 and ChatGPT

 ## Contact
 For questions about the research data or visualization implementation, please create an issue in this repository.